nachocaru/xaprb.com/content/blog/2006-05-08-advanced-html-table-features-part-2.md

 <blockquote cite="http://www.w3.org/TR/html4/struct/tables.html#adef-axis">
   <p>
-    This attribute may be used to place a cell into conceptual categories that can be considered to form axes in an n-dimensional space&#8230; The value of this attribute is a comma-separated list of category names.
+    This attribute may be used to place a cell into conceptual categories that can be considered to form axes in an n-dimensional space...
+The value of this attribute is a comma-separated list of category names.
   </p>
 </blockquote>